daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 data plane devices such as network switches and NICs to enable elastic and resilient in-network computing.
 In the past, I worked on various topics in systems security and wireless networks.

+I am a recipient of the <a href="https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/#!fellows">2019 Microsoft Research PhD Fellowship</a>.